philipturner/ue5-nanite-macos/README.md

 The Unreal Editor automatically quits, then opens an Xcode project titled `UnrealProject1`.
 Relaunch the Unreal Editor app go to <b>RECENT PROJECTS > UnrealProject1 > Open</b>.
 A popup says certain modules are missing; click <b>Yes</b> to rebuild them.
 A few seconds later, another popup says the modules cannot compile.
 Dismiss it and click on the Xcode window for UnrealProject1.

 Click <b>Menu Bar > Product > Build</b>.
 The command fails just like when building UE5 from source.
 Scroll up to the section of this document that describes the workaround.
 Go through <b>Games > ProjectName > Build Settings</b> in the Xcode project navigator, instead of <b>Engine > UE5 > Build Settings</b>.
-The latter path does not affect this project and might cause Xcode to recompile UE5 from scratch.
+The latter path does not affect this project and may cause Xcode to recompile UE5 from scratch.

 </details>
 <details>